Run For Ryan Memorial Run

 Trail runs nearby

-Enjoy the Nipmuck South Trail Race in Mansfield CT, a 15.7 mile out and back along the Fenton River that winds through woods, fields and over small bridges.
-Organized by Shenipsit Striders, proceeds benefit local trail stewardship.
+Take on a scenic 15.7 mile trail run on the Nipmuck Trail in Mansfield CT, following the Fenton River through woods, fields and small bridge crossings.
+Organized by the Shenipsit Striders, proceeds support local trail stewardship.